Cancer is the most common cause of death in dogs over the age of 2 years in the US

 We hope to change this with the introduction of the Nu.Q® Vet Cancer Screening Test – now available from the GI Lab at Texas A&M University.

 The Nu.Q® Vet Cancer Screening Test is a simple, low-cost, easy to use ELISA based screening blood test which will help streamline the diagnostic process for “older or at risk” dogs.

 The benefit for the Veterinarian, the owner and the dog is a streamlined diagnostic process: simpler, quicker and less painful diagnosis.
 We hope to aid earlier detection of cancer and the saving of lives.

-Results of a study of over 300 dogs will be presented at the Veterinary Cancer Society Annual Conference in October 2020.
+Results of a study of over 300 dogs were presented at the Veterinary Cancer Society Annual Conference in October 2020 and published in peer reviewed journals in 2021.
 A variety of breeds, weights and cancer stages were represented in the dataset with samples collected from Texas A&M Veterinary Clinic and NIH’s DCTC Biobank.